Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Preliminaries and Definitions

-In this section, we introduce the notions of event, trace, event log and k-prefix of a case, which are required for our approach.
-We refer to each instance of a process execution as \textit{case}.
-Each case consists of a set of \textit{events} that represent the execution of an activity in a process.
-Each event is made up of a number of attributes.
-Three of these attributes are mandatory: (1) a \textit{case identifier} specifying which case the event belongs to, (2) an \textit{activity} name that describes the activity corresponding to that event, and (3) a \textit{timestamp} specifying when the event occurred.
-There may be additional attributes describing the event and its corresponding case, such as the resource that carries out the activity or the type of event.
-A \textit{trace} is a sequence of events related to a case.
-An \textit{event log} is a set of completed traces.
-The formal definition of event, trace and event log follow.
+We refer to an instance of a process execution as a \textit{case}.
+A case consists of a set of \textit{events}, where an event represents the execution of an activity.
+Each event has three attributes: a \textit{case identifier} specifying which case the event belongs to, an \textit{activity} that triggered the event, and a \textit{timestamp} specifying when the event occurred.
+An event may have further attributes, such as a resource that carried out the activity or an event type.